 How does BNB work as a major trading pair?

-You can trade Binance Coin against all other cryptocurrencies on the Binance exchange, similar to the way Bitcoin or Ether are major trading coins on most other exchanges, making it a versatile trading cryptocurrency for Binance users.
+You can trade Binance Coin against all other listed cryptocurrencies on the Binance exchange.
+This is similar to how Bitcoin (BTC) and Ethereum (ETH) are major trading coins on most exchanges, making it a versatile cryptocurrency for Binance users that wish to trade.

 Binance Coin as the Binance Chain native cryptocurrency